savas-t/create-plaingrid/README.md

 ## Installation <a name="installation"></a>

-You can install create your `plaingrid.css` with NPX:
+You can create your `plaingrid.css` with NPX:

 ```bash
 npx create-plaingrid